Vyral/natasha-greenhalgh-recruiting/_posts/2019-10-07-how-are-ibuyers-impacting-our-metro-phoenix-market.md

 youtube_code: 5Lh6a1fNlwE
 ---

-{% include youtube.html %}<center>In our Phoenix area market, iBuyers have become increasingly prevalent.
-Today, let’s discuss how agents should respond to this growing trend.</center>&nbsp;
+{% include youtube.html %}

+<center>In our Phoenix area market, iBuyers have become increasingly prevalent.
+Today, let&rsquo;s discuss how agents should respond to this growing trend.</center>

+&nbsp;

+&nbsp;

 These days, iBuyers have become a hot topic in our metro Phoenix area market; **but what are iBuyers, and what impact have they had on local real estate?** Allow us to explain.